Austria is involved in the strategy to develop the Danube region including culture and tourism.

 3.4.2 Public actors and cultural diplomacy

-The Federal Ministry for European and International Affairs is in charge of 30 "Austrian Cultural Fora" (Kulturforen) of various sizes in 27 countries (Belgium, Canada, China, Croatia, Czech Republic, Egypt, France, Germany, Great Britain, Hungary, India, Iran, Israel, Italy, Japan, Mexico, Poland, Romania, the Russian Federation, Serbia, Slovakia, Slovenia, Spain, Switzerland, Turkey, Ukraine and the United States).
-These include also the cultural departments in Austrian embassies, which often consist only of a cultural attaché.
-In 2010 the BMeiA opened a new embassy in Baku, Azerbaijan.
+The Federal Ministry for European and International Affairs is in charge of 30 "Austrian Cultural Fora" (Kulturforen) of various sizes in 27 countries (Belgium, Canada, China, Croatia, Czech Republic, Egypt, France, Germany, Great Britain, Hungary, India, Iran, Israel, Italy, Japan, Mexico, Poland, Romania, the Russian Federation, Serbia, Slovakia, Slovenia, Spain, Switzerland, Turkey, Ukraine and the United States) as well as for the cultural departments or cultural attachés in the Austrian embassies.

 Most of the operative budget for international cultural policy is distributed to the cultural forums, which thereby have their own annual budget.
 The programme planning is agreed with the respective ambassador and the responsible department in the Federal Ministry for European and International Affairs.